fempire/resources/README.md

 #### [Black Girls Code](https://www.blackgirlscode.com/)

 Black Girls Code provides young and pre-teens girls of color opportunities to learn in-demand skills in technology and computer programming to become builders of technological innovation.
+They also provide events open to the public ranging from hackathons to enrichment seminars.

-- Topics: Hackathon, Mentorship, Scholarships
+- Topics: Events, Hackathon, Mentorship, Scholarships

 #### [Built by Girls](https://www.builtbygirls.com/)